serverlessworkflow/specification/dsl-reference.md

     password: 1234
 ```

-### Authentication Policy
+### Authentication

-Defines the mechanism used to authenticate users and workflows attempting to access a service or a resource
+Defines the mechanism used to authenticate users and workflows attempting to access a service or a resource.

 #### Properties